Children need to play outdoors it is vital for their mental and physical health, their development and their happiness.

 We have had to change the way that we do things because of the risks of Covid 19.
 This document will let you know what you can expect from us and what we would like from you so that your family and our staff stay as safe as is possible.

 - Most of our services will take place out in the playground and not in the building.
 This is because outdoors is safer; it is much more difficult to catch the virus outdoors.
-However we now have the capacity to use the adventure playground buildings and will do so in extreme weather and when children are cold

 - The Adventure playgrounds are open to children aged 6 years and upwards